Skip to main content

 Therapy

-Therapy, sometimes known as psychotherapy or counseling, can come in a variety of forms.
-It may be individual or group-based and can be given online, over-the-phone, or in person.
+Therapy, sometimes known as psychotherapy or counseling, can take various forms.
+It may be individual or group-based and given online, over the phone, or in person.

 “One of the best treatment methods for anxiety is cognitive behavioral therapy (CBT).
-This helps patients understand the thoughts and feelings that influence behaviors,” explains Dr. Hafeez.
+This helps patients understand the thoughts and feelings that influence behaviors,” Dr. Hafeez explains.

 Medications

 Medication is another way to help relieve anxiety symptoms.
-Oftentimes a patient will use medication and therapy together for treatment.
-There are four main categories of drugs that a healthcare provider may prescribe to treat anxiety.
+The NIMH lists three main drug categories that a healthcare provider may prescribe to treat anxiety.

 • Acupuncture